 where id = 12

-Now, if we check the table using the SELECT statement, we can observe that this time the increment ID is 2 instead of 14.
+Now, if we check the table using the SELECT statement, we can observe that this Id 12 has been deleted from the table.

-In SQL Server, when we define an auto-increment table column using the IDENTITY, we don’t need to manually increment the value of ID.
-Instead, it will automatically increment the the value of ID column whenever we perform the insert operation on a table.
+In SQL Server, when we define an auto-increment table column using the IDENTITY, we don’t need to increment the value of ID manually.
+Instead, it will automatically increment the value of the ID column whenever we perform the insert operation on a table.

-So, in such cases, we don’t usually need a trigger to increment identity column value in SQL Server.
+In such cases, we don’t usually need a trigger to increment the identity column value in SQL Server.
 For more details related to the IDENTITY column in SQL Server, please refer to the following SQL Server tutorial: Identity Column in SQL Server.

 Conclusion

-So, in this SQL Server tutorial, we have discussed how to create a SQL Server Trigger to increment id value.
-Moreover, we have also discussed multiple examples whose list is given below.
+In this SQL Server tutorial, we have discussed how to create an SQL Server Trigger to increment the ID value.
+We have also discussed multiple examples.

 Also, take a look at some more SQL Server tutorials.